 Working with a Social Security attorney can help strengthen the claim you file for fibromyalgia disability benefits.

 2 Minutes To See If You Qualify for Disability with Fibromyalgia

 Fibromyalgia is not yet listed by the Social Security Administration (SSA) in the Blue Book.
 What that means for claimants is that there are no cut and dried standards for whether you can be approved for disability benefits based on fibromyalgia.
 Instead, you must show medical evidence which supports one of the following:

 - Your fibromyalgia symptoms are equivalent to the symptoms in a disabling condition which the SSA does recognize in the Blue Book.
 For fibromyalgia, this often means showing that your symptoms exceed the requirements for disability of musculoskeletal conditions which cause generalized pain and fatigue or neurological disorders which exhibit similar symptoms.

 - Your fibromyalgia symptoms make it unreasonable to expect that you could do any sort of work you have performed over the past 15 years.
 If you are under 60, you will also need to show that your condition is severe enough that you cannot reasonably be expected to learn any other available job for which you are qualified (i.e., have the job skills and/or education required or the ability to learn them).

-Many Social Security disability claimants find it helpful to have a lawyer go over the particulars of their claim with them before presenting their claim to the SSA.
-Fill out the form located throughout this site for a free evaluation of your disability claim by an attorney or advocate in your area.
+Many Social Security disability claimants with fibromyalgia find it helpful to have a lawyer go over the particulars of their claim with them before presenting their claim to the SSA.
+Fill out the form located throughout this site for a free evaluation of your fibromyalgia disability claim by an attorney or disability advocate in your area.